Chart Color Schemes

 Employment

-Conversely, accommodation & food services have limited presence with only 3.8% of jobs, compared to the regional average of 8.0%.
-The area may offer limited local employment opportunities, as indicated by the discrepancy between Census working population and resident population figures.
-Over the 12 months to June 2025, labour force levels decreased by 1.6%, with employment decreasing by 1.3%, leading to a fall in unemployment rate of 0.2 percentage points.
-In contrast, Greater Hobart saw employment contract by 1.5%, labour force fall by 1.6%, and unemployment decrease by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Granton's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.
+Conversely, accommodation & food services have lower representation at 3.8%, compared to the regional average of 8.0%.
+There appears to be limited local employment opportunities, as indicated by the working population vs resident population count.
+Over a 12-month period ending September 2025, Granton's labour force decreased by 0.5% and employment declined by 0.1%, leading to a fall in unemployment rate of 0.4 percentage points.
+This contrasts with Greater Hobart where employment contracted by 0.7%, the labour force fell by 0.9%, and unemployment fell by 0.2 percentage points.
+For future insights, Jobs and Skills Australia's national employment forecasts from May-25 suggest that Granton's employment should increase by 6.2% over five years and 13.1% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment